SodaVolcano/Rudr/README.md

 ### Other
-- [ ] Save conversation history to database - TIn chi and Martin
+- [ ] Save conversation history to database